ktorio/ktor-documentation/topics/server-responses.md

 ### Resource

-A single resource from the classpath (a list of locations where JVM looks for user classes and resources) can be served with the [call.respondResource](https://api.ktor.io/ktor-server-core/io.ktor.server.response/respond-resource.html) utility method.
+The [call.respondResource](https://api.ktor.io/ktor-server-core/io.ktor.server.response/respond-resource.html) method serves a single resource from the classpath, a list of locations where JVM looks for user classes and resources.
-This method, given a path to the resource, sends a relevant response taking into account the meta information, like "file" extension and the size.
+Given a path to a resource, this method sends a response with the body read from the resource contents and the `Content-Type` header computed based on the resource name extension.
 Route handler is a usual place to call this method from, as the following example shows:

 ```kotlin